superstreamlabs/memphis/README.md

 ## Submit a feature request

-If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/memphisdev/memphis-broker/issues/new?assignees=&labels=type%3A%20feature%20request&template=feature_request.md&title=).
+If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/memphisdev/memphis-broker/issues/new?assignees=&labels=type%3A%20feature%20request).

 If a similar feature request already exists, don't forget to leave a "+1".
 If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly :)

+# Contributing

+Memphis{dev} is an open-source project.<br>
+We are committed to a fully transparent development process and appreciate highly any contributions.<br>
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - <br>we would love to have you as part of the Memphis{dev} community.

+Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./code_of_conduct.md).

+# Contributors ✨

+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):